virtualsquare/v2syslog/README.md

 * `%s`: the structured data
 * `%m`: the log message

-When not specified the default format is `"%T %H %a%[: %m"`: it is the same format used in /var/log/syslog. e.g.
+When not specified, the default format is `"%T %H %a%[: %m"`: it is the same format used in /var/log/syslog. e.g.
 ```
 Aug 09 17:40:41 eipi10 renzo: test message